- Books, Literature, and Writing»

 “We’re here in this hospital,” the physician responded, “to save lives not take lives.
 We’re to make you well that you may move on.
 Here, young man,” the physician concluded, handing the son a crumpled up piece of paper.”

-“The wrinkled note that was found in your jacket pocket when you were brought in here.”
+“The wrinkled note found in your jacket pocket.”

 “Oh,” the son said, taking the paper.
 Opening it up, he stared.